austinng1231/adverse-selection-annuity-project/README.md

 # adverse-selection-annuity-project
-Research project on adverse selection in annuity markets with behavioral modeling framework.
+Research proposal on adverse selection in annuity markets with behavioral modeling framework.